Apostle Paul Preaches in Athens

 Question? - Newsletter - New! - Ad Space

-The place where the Athenians took the Apostle Paul was the summit of the hill of Areopagus, where the most awful court of judicature had sat from time immemorial, to pass sentence on the greatest criminals, and to decide the most solemn questions connected with religion.
-The judges sat in the open air, upon seats hewn out in the rock, on a platform which was ascended by a flight of stone steps immediately from the Agora.
+The place where those in Athens took the Apostle Paul was the summit of the hill of Areopagus, where the most awful court of judicature had sat from time immemorial, to pass sentence on the greatest criminals, and to decide the most solemn questions connected with religion.
+The judges of Athens sat in the open air, upon seats hewn out in the rock, on a platform which was ascended by a flight of stone steps immediately from the Agora.

-On this spot a long series of awful causes, connected with crime and religion, had been determined, beginning with the legendary trial of Mars, which gave to the place its name of "Mars' Hill."
+On on Agora in Athens a long series of awful causes, connected with crime and religion, had been determined, beginning with the legendary trial of Mars, which gave to the place its name of "Mars' Hill."
 A temple of the god, as we have seen, was on the brow of the eminence; and an additional solemnity was given to the place by the sanctuary of the Furies, in a broken cleft of the rock, immediately below the judges' seats.

 Those who withdrew to the Areopagus from the Agora, came, as it were, into the presence of a higher power.
 No place in Athens was so suitable for a discourse upon the mysteries of religion.
 We are not, however, to regard Apostle Paul's discourse on the Areopagus as a formal defense, in a trial before the court.
 The whole aspect of the narrative in the Acts, and the whole tenor of the discourse itself, militate against this supposition.